-Programs based in centers or other non-DOE facilities must report cases of COVID-19, or individuals with COVID-like symptoms, to the DOHMH Provider Access Line by calling 866-692-3641 (identifying yourself as a School-Aged Child Care site) and submitting a list of close contacts to be enrolled in the Test + Trace Corps program using this form.
-The Provider Access Line is available daily from 9 AM to 5 PM.
-For more detailed guidance, review Handling COVID-19 Cases in the Workplace: What Employers Need to Know.
+DYCD providers should assign a staff member to serve as the Site Safety Monitor.
+Program Directors or Site Safety Monitors in center-based and other non-DOE programs must report suspected and/or confirmed cases of COVID-19 to DOHMH by calling the Provider Access Line at 866-692-3641.
+Please select Option 4 and (identifying yourself as a DYCD-funded School-Aged Child Care site).
+Submit a list of close contacts to be enrolled in the Test + Trace Corps program using this form.

+For more detailed guidance, see Appendix A - Handling COVID-19 Cases in the Workplace: What Employers Need to Know